maohieng/kit-generator/README.md

 Also read this [medium story](https://medium.com/@kujtimii.h/creating-a-todo-app-using-gokit-cli-20f066a58e1)
 # Create a new service
-The kit tool use modules to manage dependencies by default, please make sure your go version >= 1.3, or GO111MODULE is set on.
+The kit tool use [Go Module](https://go.dev/doc/modules/managing-dependencies) to manage dependencies by default, please make sure your go version >= 1.3, or
+GO111MODULE is set on.
 If you want to specify the module name, you should use the --module flag, otherwise, the module name in the go.mod file will be set as your project name.
 ```bash
 kit new service --help